eriktim/elm-protocol-buffers/README.md

 * JavaScript uses 64-bit floating point
   [numbers](https://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type)
   for both integers and floats.
 Integers are only considered safe to use up to about 54 bits.
-Therefore all **64-bit integer variants are not supported** by this package.
+Therefore **all 64-bit integer variants are not supported** by this package.

 * The [**Well-Known
   Types**](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf)
-  are not yet part of this packages, as the current [generator](https://www.npmjs.com/package/protoc-gen-elm) does not yet work well with the recursive fields in that are found in some of the types.
+  are not yet part of this packages, as the current [generator](https://www.npmjs.com/package/protoc-gen-elm) does not yet work well with the recursive fields that are found in some of the types.

 * Unknown fields are well-formed protocol buffer serialized data representing fields that the decoder does not recognize (for example when the field is